Guide for Authors

 Ethical Responsibilities of Authors

 Authors should refrain from misrepresenting research results which could damage the trust in the journal, the professionalism of scientific authorship, and ultimately the entire scientific endeavor.
-Maintaining integrity of the research and its presentation is helped by following the rules of good scientific practice, which include*:
+Maintaining the integrity of the research and its presentation is helped by following the rules of good scientific practice, which include*:

 • The manuscript should not be submitted to more than one journal for simultaneous consideration.